richardgarcia892/udemy-html-css/README.md

 ## Site personality

 Each site personalities have some characteristics that make the user feel different emotion, the goal here is to understand the business itself to pick a matching personality for the site, this is a combination from both, site and business goals.

+## Units

+- px
+- %: percentage of screen
+- rem: Root Element Size, default 60px, rem is used to keep relation between components and font size as relative relation

+When using max-width it is inherited by child components of the container.